Betrix-ID/Graphic-circle-for-Mobile-legends/README.md

 > [!WARNING]
 > ** Notes critical **
 >
-> Just open the graphics settings, the FPS problem depends
+> onliy open the graphics settings, the FPS problem depends on
-> on how many Hz the device supports.
-And the choice in
+> how many Hz the device supports.
+And the choice in that option
-> that option is also not to open the device's Hz, but only to
+> also does not open the FPS of the device, but only outputs the
-> release the FPS which is often only read as 60Hz even
+> FPS which often only reads 60Hz even though our device
-> though our device actually supports 120Hz or 90Hz.
+> actually supports 120Hz or 90Hz

 <div align="center">
   If you like my work, please follow me or star my work on GitHub